Taxation of international executives

 The rules are widely drafted and can also capture loans made to such entities or to individuals who use them to acquire such entities or indeed to acquire UK residential property directly.
 Care is required.

-As with other taxes, double tax relief may be available if assets are chargeable to inheritance tax in the United Kingdom and to a similar tax in another country/territory.
+As with other taxes, double tax relief may be available if assets are chargeable to inheritance tax in the United Kingdom and to a similar tax in another country/jurisdiction.

 Are there real estate taxes in the United Kingdom?

 The sale or other transfer of real estate within the UK is subject to Stamp Duty Land Tax (SDLT) at rates up to 12 percent (15 percent if not held personally).

 The rates and bands for residential property purchases by individuals are as follows: